tsdtoken/token_contracts/README.md

 - 48M is reserved for the founders and advisors
 - 42M is reserved for the bounty and allocation incentives
 - 18M is reserved for the liquidity program
-- 12M is reserved for projectImplementationServices
+- 12M is reserved for kapitalized

 >Token depletion (all tokens sold out)